 Are you sure you comply with all GDPR requirements?

 Are there any aspects that you haven't covered yet?

 This article recaps obligations specific to business applications and how Visual Guard facilitates compliance that may otherwise be difficult to achieve especially for existing applications.

-The General Data Protection Regulation (GDPR) is a European regulation, enforceable from 25 May 2018, aiming at protecting personal data for all individuals within the EU.
+The General Data Protection Regulation (GDPR) is a European regulation aiming at protecting personal data for all EU citizens.

 Sanctions for non-compliance can go up to 20 million € or 4% of your organization’s annual revenue.

 Note: Application owners are responsible for implementing data protection measures and demonstrating their GDPR compliance, even if the production of their applications is outsourced to another company (for instance a cloud provider, hosting them in production) - see Recital 74.

 Any personal, professional, private or public information, related to an individual (name, address, photo, email, financial details, medical information, blog entry…).